naveedmohd/katacoda-scenarios/installmysql/step4-checkdatabase.md

 We will now create our own database schema using the following steps.

-Search docker hub for mysql image.
-Click on this Run Command `docker search mysql`{{execute}}

-	1. Connect to the Docker Container using the below command.
-		`docker exec -it mysql /bin/bash`{{execute}}
+1. Connect to the docker container using `docker exec -it mysql /bin/bash`{{execute}}

-	2. Connect to mysql database using the username "root" and password "admin"

-		`mysql -h localhost -u root -padmin`{{execute}}
+2. Connect to mysql database with username "root" and password "admin" `mysql -h localhost -u root -padmin`{{execute}}

 3. You are now connected to mysql database as a root user.

-Once the above steps are complete, you can check the database STUDENTDB that you have created.
+4. Please check the existance of database "studentdb" using the below command.

 	mysql> SHOW DATABASES;